anvaka/nerl/README.md

 nerl
 ====

-This repository is work in progress.

-I'm trying to build HTML components infrstructure, which leverages power of npm.
+I was trying to build HTML components infrastructure, which leveragef the power of npm.

 I've seen already: